ScratchEverywhere/ScratchEverywhere.github.io/swzl.md

 ## Color Palette

 The first byte of the color palette is the number of colors in the palette.
-Following that is groups of 3 bytes representing (in this order) the RGB channels of the color.
+Following that is a ton of unsigned 16-bit integers representing 16-bit RGB colors.

 ## Pixel Data